Climate change: Warming since the Industrial Revolution

+Differences by region

-Regions of the world warm at differing rates.
+Different regions of the world warm at different rates.
 The pattern is independent of where greenhouse gases are emitted, because the gases persist long enough to diffuse across the planet.
-Since the pre-industrial period, the average surface temperature over land regions has increased almost twice as fast as the global-average surface temperature.
-This is because of the larger heat capacity of oceans, and because oceans lose more heat by evaporation.
+Since the pre-industrial period, the average surface temperature over land regions has increased almost twice as fast as the global average surface temperature.
+This is because oceans lose more heat by evaporation and oceans can store a lot of heat.
 The thermal energy in the global climate system has grown with only brief pauses since at least 1970, and over 90% of this extra energy has been stored in the ocean.
 The rest has heated the atmosphere, melted ice, and warmed the continents.

 The Northern Hemisphere and the North Pole have warmed much faster than the South Pole and Southern Hemisphere.
 The Northern Hemisphere not only has much more land, but also more seasonal snow cover and sea ice.
 As these surfaces flip from reflecting a lot of light to being dark after the ice has melted, they start absorbing more heat.
 Local black carbon deposits on snow and ice also contribute to Arctic warming.
-Arctic temperatures are increasing at over twice the rate of the rest of the world.
-Melting of glaciers and ice sheets in the Arctic disrupts ocean circulation, including a weakened Gulf Stream, further changing the climate.
+Arctic surface temperatures are increasing between three and four times faster than in the rest of the world.
+Melting of ice sheets near the poles weakens both the Atlantic and the Antarctic limb of thermohaline circulation, which further changes the distribution of heat and precipitation around the globe.

+Future global temperatures

+The World Meteorological Organization estimates there is almost a 50% chance of the five-year average global temperature exceeding +1.5 °C between 2024 and 2028.
+The IPCC expects the 20-year average to exceed +1.5 °C in the early 2030s.